maiatoday/maiatoday.github.io/content/post/antigravityAndroidToKmp/index.md

 	* Maps integration

 ## Observations
-* A migration like this is *less daunting because of AI* assistance especially for platforms that I don't know.
+* A migration like this is *less daunting because of AI* assistance especially for platforms that I don't know
 * I only had to *open Xcode once initially* and after that I could do everything with Antigravity or Android Studio
-* Hot reload was awesome on desktop but closed the desktop app if Antigravity was doing a bunch of changes
+* Hot reload was awesome on desktop but I closed the desktop app if Antigravity was doing a bunch of changes.
+No need to have parallel builds running
-* I was using my own tokens on AI Pro.
-I could do the whole migration without buying more, even though I hit the limits a few times.
+* I was using my own tokens on AI Pro Plan.
+I could do the whole migration without buying more, even though I hit the limits a few times
 ## Tips
 * The better the prep and planning the easier the journey
 * Keep a solid migration guide so that you can start on a clean slate when the context gets messy
 * Antigravity `/grill-me` isn't very relentless, run it multiple times
-* Keep an eye on multiple agents incase they start chasing their tail: look out for "this is extremely simple, let's write it"
+* Keep an eye on multiple agents incase they start chasing their tail: look out for "this is extremely simple, let's write it" loops
 * Some action like on device testing or committing and merging can be done by the agent but they are easy enough for me to do and use way less tokens

 # What's next?